eikek/webapp-stub/README.md

   - scribe for logging
 - dark/light ui theme with tailwind, controlled via a cookie
 - basic site layout with a top bar
-- user authenication with password or "auto-user" mode (then no login is necessary, acts as if no authentication is implemented)
+- user authenication with password or "auto-user" mode (then some pre-defined user is logged in automatically)
 - a "version" route for getting version information
 - a http4s `ContextMiddleware` that is supposed to handle common request inputs, like authentication and settings (ui theme) and